anyscale/templates/templates/batch-llm/README.md

 ```

 ### Step 3: Read input data with Ray Data
-Use Ray Data to read in your input data, either from some sample prompts directly as Python strings, or from input files on cloud storage.
+Use Ray Data to read in your input data from some sample prompts.

 ```python